Ramsey properties of randomly perturbed hypergraphs: A variant of the regularity lemma for hypergraphs

-{\bf Approximation.} The next result of~\cite{SRL} serves as a key tool through which we regain Property~(R.2).
-It is a generalisation of a result from~\cite{AFKZ00} which handles the corresponding graph case.
+The approximation lemma~\cite{SRL}*{Lemma~25} serves as a key tool through which we regain Property~(R.2).
+It can be viewed as a generalisation of a result from~\cite{AFKZ00}, which handles the corresponding graph case.